-PUBLIC transport has moved forward in leaps and bounds since Tarrawanna’s Lance Brown drove the Bulli railway bus in 1927.
+PUBLIC transport has moved forward in leaps and bounds since the late Lance Brown drove the Bulli railway bus in 1927.

-Lance, 93 at the time of this interview, was given his first job driving a bus for Ivo Bunker at the age of 17.
+Lance was 93 at the time of this interview, and went on to celebrate his 109th birthday in February 2019 before his death.
+He told me back in 2003 that he was given his first job driving a bus for the legendary Ivo Bunker at the age of 17.

 “Ivo built an aluminium bus body on a T model Ford chassis and I drove it for him,” Lance said.

 Nothing unusual about that, even though buses were as rare as hen’s teeth.
 But what really was unusual, was the fact Lance never had a driving license.